Rachael Bland: Death and legacy

 In August 2018, Bland announced that she had less than a year to live.
 On 3 September, she announced on her Twitter account that her "time had come", and that she only had days left.
-She died two days later at the age of 40.
+She died two days later at the age of 40 at her home in Knutsford, Cheshire surrounded by her family.
 You, Me and the Big C reached number one on the iTunes Podcast charts during this week.
 Family and colleagues paid her tribute including Dan Walker, Dame Kelly Holmes, former Chancellor of the Exchequer, George Osborne and Busted's Charlie Simpson.
 Health secretary Matt Hancock said, "Her legacy is a testament to how much more we need to do to beat this dreadful disease."
 Her co-hosts continued the You, Me and the Big C podcast.
 On 21 February 2019, her memoir For Freddie (which is dedicated to her son) was published.

-On the 28 June 2019 American rock band The Killers dedicated their song "A Dustland Fairytale" to Bland, while in concert at Cardiff Castle.
+On 28 June 2019 American rock band The Killers dedicated their song "A Dustland Fairytale" to Bland, while in concert at Cardiff Castle.